bishless/static-tpa/README.md

 # static-tpa

 This is a static HTML version of the WordPress site (using a child theme for Justin Tadlock's excellent  [Stargazer](https://github.com/justintadlock/stargazer)) that resided at thirdpartyadministrator.net.
-When it came time to move it to a new host, it was clear that the site content hadn't been modified in a couple years.
+When it came time to move it to a new hosting provider, it was clear that the site content hadn't been modified in a couple years.
 Meanwhile, the site was the target of numerous brute force login attempts and other attacks.
 Plus, it was a collection of < 20 unchanging pages w/ no blog posts of any sort.

 I decided to convert it all to static HTML/CSS.